kogakure/website-11ty-stefanimhoff.de/src/pages/imprint.md

 ### Data Protection

-I take the protection of your personal data very seriously and strictly adhere to the rules of data protection laws. **I don’t collect _any_ data**.
+I take the protection of your personal data by **not collecting any data** and strictly adhere to the rules of data protection laws.

 [eleventy]: https://www.11ty.dev/
 [affinity designer]: https://affinity.serif.com/designer/